New York middle school students served ‘insensitive’ lunch on first day of Black History Month, principal says - NewsBreak

 community,” Johnson said in the letter.

 The principal called the menu “insensitive” and said he called Aramark to work out a way similar incidents could be avoided in the future.
-Aramark agreed to be more cognizant about what it plans to offer in its lunch menu, according to the letter.False quote from Martin Luther King Jr. appears on Ohio police car, researchers say
+Aramark agreed to be more cognizant about what it plans to offer in its lunch menu, according to the letter.Assistant basketball coach, 22, accused of posing as 13-year-old player during game

 In a statement, Aramark acknowledged the mistake and apologized.
 The provider also said the menu was not intended as a cultural meal.